 Gillmore Research Group

-Photochromic organic molecules are compounds that undergo a reversible photochemical rearrangement from a short wavelength (SW) form to a long wavelength (LW) form, with reversion occurring thermally, photochemically, or both.
-The vast majority of organic photochromes have been investigated for applications in ophthalmic lenses (e.g., Transitions® lenses), novelty items, or data storage applications all related to their color change.
-Studies of the spectral changes, molar absorptivity, reversibility, and fatigue resistance predominate.
+Photochromic organic molecules are compounds that undergo a reversible photochemical rearrangement from a short wavelength (SW) form to a long wavelength (LW) form, with reversion occurring thermally, photochemically or both.
+The vast majority of organic photochromes have been investigated for applications in ophthalmic lenses (e.g., Transitions® lenses), novelty items or data storage applications all related to their color change.
+Studies of the spectral changes, molar absorptivity, reversibility and fatigue resistance predominate.
 Exploration of other dynamic properties of photochromic compounds has been far more limited.
-Extremely little is known regarding the redox properties of these compounds.
-Very few ground state redox potentials have been measured, and it appears that not a single excited state reduction or oxidation potential has been explicitly reported.
-In many cases, the structural changes that underlie the photochromic transformation are profound and likely to significantly alter the redox properties of the molecules in question.
+In the Gillmore Research Group at Hope College, we attempt to make use of the changes in shape and electronics that accompany the color change of a photochrome.

-In the Gillmore Research Group at Hope College, photochromes from the perimidinespirocyclohexadienone family are being prepared and studied as potential "photochromic photooxidants."
+Photochromes from the perimidinespirocyclohexadienone family are being prepared and studied as potential "photochromic photooxidants", where the electronic changes between SW and LW affect the ability of these dyes to initiate electron transfer reactions.
+This can add an additional level of gating, or control, to photoinduced electron transfer processes that can be applicable to either microfabrication or photoresponsive plastics for data storage or optical waveguiding applications.
 Students are synthesizing known and novel compounds in this family of compounds.
-Students also do all the characterization of structure, photophysical properties, and ground and excited state electrochemical properties, using NMR, UV-Vis, Cyclic Voltammetry, and other techniques.
+Students also do all the characterization of structure, photophysical properties, and ground and excited state electrochemical properties, using NMR, UV-Vis, Cyclic Voltammetry and other techniques.

 A. Paul Schaap Science Center35 East 12th StreetRoom 3101Holland, MI 49423